 My students’ healing is not usually showy or dramatic.
 It sneaks up on us and does its work behind the scenes while we’re not looking.
 When I first take on a new client, their digestive troubles may be as ‘simple’ as chronic constipation, or gas pain every afternoon.
 Not perhaps life-threatening, but interfering with day-to-day activities.

 Often, after a session or two, those things are cleared up with personally-tailored diet and lifestyle changes.
 The body is incredibly resilient.
 At our next meeting, when I ask them about their digestion, it’s like they have almost forgotten they had that issue to begin with.
 Forgotten about the daily pain and discomfort they were having.
 Once they start feeling better, it’s like they ‘forget’ how awful they had previously felt.

 And I take this forgetting as a compliment.
-In one way, it may be a subconscious protective mechanism – like maybe mind and body is like ‘okay, let’s not waste energy on this any more, it’s fixed.’
+In one way, it may be a subconscious protective mechanism – like maybe the mind and body is like ‘okay, let’s not waste energy on this anymore, it’s fixed.’
 And I see that they’ve experienced some serious healing – though the moment of healing was so subtle, that they simply did not even notice it was happening.

-In my work, I have come to a greater respect for the subtle.
-Even with our panchakarma clients, I notice that it’s the subtle changes I see throughout their process – emotions, relationship to self, and way of being and interacting within the world – which truly seems to be the most relevant in their day to day lives.
+In my work, I have come to greater respect for the subtle.
+Even with our panchakarma clients, I notice that it’s the subtle changes I see throughout their process – emotions, relationship to self, and way of being and interacting within the world – which truly seem to be the most relevant in their day-to-day lives.

 Comments will be approved before showing up.